Trusted by 100,000+ organizations globally

 Cloud-based systems can also be used to manage amenity booking systems, parking facilities and private storage spaces, allowing tenants to upgrade their credentials remotely at any time without the need for on-site staff to manually process these requests and keep track of physical credentials.

-By installing and operating a managed multitenant access control system with mobile and remote capabilities, residents are able to issue temporary credentials to guests, as well as grant access to delivery drivers and couriers.
+By installing and operating a managed multitenant access control system with mobile and remote capabilities, residents are able to issue temporary credentials to guests, as well as grant access to delivery drivers and couriers, ensuring effective visitor management.
 This ensures that only verified persons will be permitted to enter the premises without requiring on-site security guards to personally assess every visitor.

 With access readers installed in every door of the property, security staff can keep time- and date-stamped logs of every access event, meaning if an incident of theft or potential intrusion occurs, staff can quickly review this data to better understand the issue and improve incident response times.